 Seroma: managed by needle aspiration and compression dressing.

 Surgical site infection: prophylactic antibiotics are controversial.
 Extensive procedures with neck dissection +/- free flap reconstruction are at higher risk of infection and benefit from perioperative antibiotics.
 In more standard parotidectomy, intraoperative antibiotics are sufficient in most patients.

-First bite syndrome (FBS): painful spasm in the parotid region occurring at the first bite during mastication and decrease afterward.
+First bite syndrome (FBS): painful spasm in the parotid region occurring at the first bite during mastication and decreasing afterward.
 This pain accompanies each meal usually.
 It is a unique complication of surgeries targeting the deep lobe of the parotid gland, the parapharyngeal space, and the infratemporal fossa.
-Presumed etiology is the loss of sympathetic innervation of the parotid gland, which will lead to parasympathetic overshooting, resulting in contraction of parotid myoepithelial cells.
-This is supported by the fact that Linkov et al., only had one case of FBS when the entire parotid gland was removed.
+Presumed etiology is the loss of sympathetic innervation of the parotid gland, which will lead to relative parasympathetic overstimulation, resulting in the contraction of parotid myoepithelial cells.
+This is supported by the fact that Linkov, et al., only had one case of FBS when the entire parotid gland was removed.
 This case had ectopic parotid tissue left in place.
 Leaving the superficial lobe in place was found to carry a higher risk of FBS.
 Treatment is often challenging and begins with carbamazepine, which must be titrated.
 Most patients report improvement with time but never complete recovery.
 This is thankfully exceedingly rare, and really only encountered in extensive parotidectomy and extended neck dissections that violate the deep fascia of the floor of the neck, traumatizing the superior cervical ganglion.

 Loss of sensation around the ear, especially the lobule, occurs frequently.
 Significant but incomplete improvement is expected within one year.
 Preservation of the posterior branch of the great auricular nerve will hasten recovery.